backstop/ant-fitnesse/README.md

         <fit:interactive port="9234" classpathref="integration.classpath"/>
     </target>

-Run tests in background as part of build:
+Run tests in the background as part of a build:

     <fit:suites id="fullSuite">
         <fit:suite name="BlortSuite"/>